Recurring and Non-Recurring Closing Costs Explained

 - Recording fee

-A no-closing cost mortgage is just that - no upfront fees and no closing costs on the mortgage.
-However, lenders who offer no-closing cost mortgages may charge a higher interest rate on the loan or bundle the closing costs into the total mortgage owed.
-In either case, you may wind up paying more in the long run - for instance, if the closing costs are added into the mortgage, you'll be paying interest on them.
+A no-closing-cost mortgage is just that—no upfront fees and no closing costs on the mortgage.
+However, lenders who offer no-closing-cost mortgages may charge a higher interest rate on the loan or roll the closing costs into the total mortgage owed.
+In either case, you may wind up paying more in the long run.
+For instance, if the closing costs are added into the mortgage, you'll be paying interest on them.